 UGC creators make authentic-looking content for brands to use on their own marketing channels.
 They usually do not post it themselves.
 Influencers post directly to their audience and mix branded content with their personal feed.
 Influencers earn a living through brand collaborations.
 UGC creators focus on producing assets that follow brand guidelines and meet campaign goals.

 Yes, it can be more effective for certain goals.
 Influencer marketing offers targeted reach, high engagement, and credibility from trusted personalities.
-Traditional marketing can reach larger, more general audiences but may lack the personal connection social media creators provide.
+Traditional marketing can reach larger, more general audiences, but may lack the personal connection social media creators provide.
 The better choice depends on your campaign objectives, target audience, and budget.

 In most cases, yes.
 UGC creators are paid for content production, not for audience reach, which makes it more affordable.
 You can use their content across multiple marketing channels without paying for ongoing distribution.
 In contrast, influencer marketing often involves higher costs because you’re paying for both the content and access to the influencer’s established audience.